 The ability to collaborate with an interdisciplinary team of mining, structural, geotechnical, water, subsidence and heritage engineers and communicate with multiple government agencies, including Department of Heritage and Environment and NSW Department of Works and Services, was also critical.

-Engineering and technical opportunities included:
+Geotechnical services to assist mining engineering and technical opportunities included:

 PSM’s tailored approach included: